Akshya-1108/Social-Media-Friend-Recommendation-System-/README.md

 3. **Cache Processing**: Heavy operations like vectorization and similarity matrix are cached.
 4. **User Input**: User fills in their profile details.
 5. **Generate Tags**: Create a profile tag string from user input.
-6. **Find Recommendations**: Calculate cosine similarity and recommend top 5 closest profiles.
+6. **Find Recommendations**: Calculate similarity score using `Linear Kernel` and recommend top 5 closest profiles.

 ---